Contact Us

 The Star Inn Wellingborough

-The Star Inn no 11 High Street - Butchers shop no 12 ( possibly shown next door)
+The Star Inn no 11 High Street - Butchers shop no 12 ( shown next door )

-John G Rothermel came to England with his two brothers c.
-1875 and settled in Wellingborough Northants.
-It is said the brothers may have walked to Bremen from Hörlebach and caught the ship to Hull.
+John Georg Rothermel came to England after his two brothers and initially he lived with them above the Pork Butchers shop at 12 High Street.
+Wellingborough Northants.
+It is said the brothers travelled to Bremen or Rotterdam from Hörlebach and caught the ship to Hull.

 In the 1876 Directory Warren Pendred was listed as the Publican of the Star Inn.
 A Mrs Pendred was listed as a Beer Retailer in Wood Street Wellingborough.